Tutor(s)

 Classroom version: A 3-day course comprising a mix of lectures, case studies and exercises.
 The manual will be provided in digital format and participants will be required to bring a laptop or tablet computer to follow the lectures and exercises.

 Virtual version: Five 4-hour interactive online sessions presented over 5 days.
-A digital manual will be distributed to participants before the course.
-Some reading is to be completed by participants off-line.
+Digital course notes and exercise materials will be distributed to participants before the course.
+Some exercises may be completed by participants off-line.

 Level and Audience